zhukovdm/smartwalk-docs/content/index.md

 ## Credits

+Pictures and diagrams were created with [Draw.io](https://draw.io/) drawing software.

 Map tiles in the user interface are attributed to [&#169;OpenStreetMap](https://www.openstreetmap.org/copyright) contributors.

-Other pictures and diagrams were created with [Draw.io](https://draw.io/) drawing software.